-Concussion awareness has become a major topic of concern in recent years.
+Concussion awareness has become a significant topic in recent years.
 Many school systems across the country now require mandatory annual concussion training for any athlete desiring sports participation.
-The impact of repeated concussive and sub-concussive hits to the brain are now coming to the forefront of medical research.
+The impact of repeated concussive and sub-concussive hits to the brain is now coming to the forefront of medical research.

 Dr. Ann McKee, a neuropathologist at the Bedford, MA, Veterans Administration, has been conducting extensive research on the effects of concussions and repeated sub-concussive impacts on the brain.
 It is estimated that the average football player can have up to 1,500 of these sub-concussive impacts per season.
 This is now being shown to have a possible link to a condition known as Chronic Traumatic Encephalopathy (CTE).